Five Members: London in uproar

 The king issued a proclamation ordering the City of London to surrender the fugitives, and marched in person to the Guildhall to demand that City officers hand them over.
 However, the City officers declared their support for parliament, as did the regiments of the Inns of Court.

-Returning to Whitehall in his coach, the king drove through a London that was in uproar.
-Rumours spread that the king's supporters were going to attack the City, and volunteers poured in to offer their services in its defence.
+Returning to Whitehall in his coach, the King drove through a London that was in uproar.
+Rumours spread that the King's supporters were going to attack the City, and volunteers poured in to offer their services in its defence.
 Barricades were erected, cannon dragged out, and there were soon six thousand citizens ready to repulse any attack.

-Charles' attempt to coerce parliament by force had failed, and his act had in the eyes of many at the time revealed him to be a tyrant.
+To many at the time, Charles's act had appeared tyrannical.

 Aftermath

 On 10 January, Charles suddenly left London for Hampton Court, fearing both for his own life and that of the queen.
 He was not to return for seven years – and then only for his own trial and execution.

 The next day the Five Members came out of their hiding place in the City, and travelled by barge back to parliament accompanied by a regatta of decorated craft, and cheering citizens.
 The king had lost the support of the people of London.

-On 17 January, the House of Commons issued a lengthy public declaration denouncing Charles' intrusion as "a high breach of the rights and privileges of parliament, and inconsistent with the liberties and freedoms thereof".
+On 17 January, the House of Commons issued a lengthy public declaration denouncing Charles' intrusion as "a high breach of the rights and privileges of parliament, and inconsistent with the liberties and freedoms thereof."
 It declared the king's order to the City to seize the Five Members to have no basis in law, and announced that any person doing so would be guilty of breach of privilege of parliament and deemed a public enemy of the Commonwealth.
 Any person harbouring the five, on the other hand, should have parliamentary protection.

 Parliament had already pressed the king to approve a Militia Bill, effectively transferring control of the army from king to parliament, and Charles once again refused, protesting "By God!
 Not for an hour!
-You have asked that of me which was never asked of any king".
-This time, parliament took matters into its own hands and in March 1642 issued the bill on its own authority, as the Militia Ordinance.
-The country was headed for civil war.
+You have asked that of me which was never asked of any king."
+By March 1642, parliament issued the bill on its own authority as the Militia Ordinance, pushing the country towards civil war.